Introduction

 Local business environment

 Deciduous fruit is grown mainly in the Western Cape and in the Langkloof Valley of the Eastern Cape.
 Smaller production areas are found elsewhere in the country, most noticeably along the Orange River and in the Free State, Mpumalanga and Gauteng.
-Cherries, historically grown in Ficksburg, has gone from a 166 hectare industry in 2013 to a 549 hectares one in 2021.
-56% of the industry is now in Ceres (BFAP, 2022).
+Cherries, historically grown in Ficksburg, are now a good diversification crop for Western Cape farmers, in particular those growing apples and pears.
+The cherry industry saw a 54% increases in orchard area from 2019 to 2023 with 82% of the nation’s cherry output now happening in the Western Cape (Van der Merwe, 2024).

 As with other fruits, pome and stone fruit are export orientated.
 Of a GPV of R68.5 billion in 2023, deciduous fruit contributed the following: pome fruit (23%), table grapes (18%), stone fruit (6%) and blueberries (4%) (BFAP, 2024).
 The processing market – canning, dried and juice – is also important to peaches and apricots, and to a lesser degree for pome fruit.